ConveyorLabs/smart-contracts/QSP_Checklist.md

 ```
 This constant is used in place of the `maxBeaconReward` in the case of stoploss orders.

+- ConveyorExecutor.sol#L29

 # QSP-27 Verifier's Dilemma ✅
-`Old System`
-For order execution, the gas price that can be used is capped so that an off-chain executor can assign the max gas to avoid being frontrun by another off-chain executor.
-The cap is 1.75% above the Chainlink fast gas oracle.
-The Chainlink oracle's gas price can deviate from the real competitive gas price by 25% before an update.
-If the gas oracle is 25% lower than
-the competitive gas price, the execution transaction gas price is still priced at a competitive rate.
-If the gas oracle is 25% higher than the competitive gas price, the execution gas price will be faster than the current competitive rate.
-At all times, the execution transaction's gas price will be competitve.

-Since the gas price is an exact value, searchers can not monitor the mempool and front run the transaction with a higher gas price.
-This effecively eliminates the verifier's delimma from the protocol, incentivizing the off-chain executor to be the first to compute the execution opportunity and submit a transaction.
-Any while miners/block builders can order a block as they desire there is not an incentive to order one transaction in front of the other, allowing the first to submit the transaction to be included in most cases.
-There is still a chance that block builders (or validators, depending on the chain) could reorder transactions before including them in the block.
-Off-chain executors are encouraged to use Flashbots or equivalent, for chains that have private relays to further avoid potential frontrunning.

-`New System`
-The new system will not cap the `tx.gasPrice`.
-Instead, on chains where possible the open source executor will use relayers for `tx` obfuscation, and on chains without relayers will use `pga` mechanics.
-This was decided to give the executor maximum flexibility on pathing allowing them to pass `SandboxLimitOrders` liquidity through convex pathing where there will likely be competition outside the network to capture mev opportunities.
-The executor gets to keep any profit above the `amountOutRequired` on the order, so we expect to see and employ complex strategies that would be severely handicapped by requiring any max `gasPrice`.

-With that said, the owners of the `SandboxLimitOrders` being executed will only pay a maximum amount of gas compensation defined as an immutable variable in the `ConveyorExecutor` called `SANDBOX_LIMIT_ORDER_EXECUTION_GAS_COST`.
+he beacon network allows any executor to submit the execution of the orders.
+As an incentive for monitoring the protocol and executing orders once they become valid, the protocol pays the executors a reward.
+However, an attacker can steal the work of another executor by simply monitoring the mempool and front-run their transaction.
+Despite the attacker never monitoring and matching the orders, the attacker can earn the beacon reward by stealing another executor's work.
+Furthermore, since only the fastest executor receives a reward, this might discourage participants from becoming an executor themselves.

+## Resolution
+The default behavior for the off-chain logic will be to route the execution transaction through private relays, encrypted mempools and other means of transaction obfuscation when available.
+For chains that do not have an equivalent option, the default Beacon will have built in priority gas auction (PGA) logic to compete with other bots that try to front run their transaction.
+While this does not alleviate the Verifier's delimma on these chains, it gives the beacon a defense mechanism against front runners.

 # QSP-28 Taxed Token Swaps Using Uniswap V3 Might Fail 🟡

+## Description
+The SwapRouter does not seem to handle taxed tokens, i.e. ones with a "fee on transfer", correctly when routed through Uniswap V3.
+In the uniswapV3SwapCallback() function, one of the function parameters dictates the amount of tokens that have to be transferred to the pool for the swap to succeed.
+The SwapRouter attempts to send exactly that many tokens.
+However, if the token transfers are "taxed", the pool will receive less than intended and the swap will fail.

+## Resolution
 This QSP has been acknowledged.
 The current taxed token tests in the codebase have been successfully executed on V3 Pools.
 The off-chain executor is able to call the node prior to execution, and should be able to determine if a taxed token execution will fail or not.
 In the case when a taxed token were to fail a v3 execution the off-chain executor can wait until a v2 pool becomes the most advantageous limit price to execute the Order.
-Further, we expect the majority of the limit orders on the protocol passing through the `SandboxLimitOrders` system since only `stoplosses` will be placed on the old system through the `ConveyorFinance` frontend interface.

 # **Code Documentation**
 Consider providing instructions on how to build and test the contracts in the README.  </br>
 Consider providing a link in the code comment for the SwapRouter._getV2PairAddress() function (L1025-1045) on how the address is determined: Uniswap V2 Pair Address doc. ✅ </br>